Skip To Content

 Clipping Rasters

-If the Always Clip the Raster to its Footprint property is set to Yes and Footprints May Contain NoData is set to No, then the system does an overlay analysis of the footprints to determine which of the rasters need to be accessed.
+If the Always Clip the Raster to its Footprint property is set to Yes and Footprints May Contain NoData is set to No, the system does an overlay analysis of the footprints to determine which of the rasters need to be accessed.
 This analysis does not require reading any of the pixels, so it can be very efficient.
 In many cases, this analysis will result in only a few rasters being accessed.
 When using imagery that does not contain NoData (or where NoData is clipped), this setting is optimum.
 Clipping images based on the footprints is not always recommended, for example, when using rasters that are edge-joined.
-This is because during reprojection of the rasters the footprints need to be densified, which can result in either a lot of vertices or potential slivers. it is also recommended to use Merge Raster in this case.
-Note that if rasters have sufficient overlap then it is often better to recompute the footprints with a suitable shrink to clip off the outermost pixels and set Always Clip Raster to its Footprint to Yes.
+This is because during reprojection of the rasters the footprints must be densified, which can result in either a lot of vertices or potential gap slivers.
+It is also recommended to use Merge Raster in this case.
+Note that if rasters have sufficient overlap, recompute the footprints with a suitable shrink to clip off the outermost pixels and set Always Clip Raster to its Footprint to Yes.

-There can be cases where there is a very large number of overlapping rasters that are partially misaligned, which can cause slivers.
-Slivers are rasters that only contribute a very small amount to the output image.
-Such slivers are considered valid by the system even if they only contribute 1 pixel to the output.
-To remove slivers, the system has a Minimum Pixel Contribution parameter, which by default is 1.
+There can be cases where there is a very large number of overlapping rasters that are partially misaligned, causing sliver images.
+Sliver images are rasters that only contribute a very small amount to the output image.
+Such sliver images are considered valid by the system even if they only contribute 1 pixel to the output.
+To remove sliver images, the system has a Minimum Pixel Contribution parameter, which is 1 by default.
 This can be set to larger values.
 For example, a value of 1,000 would mean that images that contribute less than the equivalent of 100x10 pixels will not be included.

 Geotransform